top of page

 Pronunciation Tips for Portuguese Food Words

-Three sounds trip up nearly every English speaker learning food vocabulary in Portuguese.
+Three sounds trip up nearly every English speaker learning food in Portuguese.

 Similar to the Spanish ñ, this appears in cozinha (kitchen), galinha (hen), vinho (wine), and farinha (flour).
 Place your tongue on the roof of your mouth and release through the nose.